CKMud-Mudlet-Scripts/CK/README.md

 1. `learning.recall_isolation` this will get you to an isolation tank from any location on the mud.
 Mine is "recall;s;w;enter vort;s"
 2. `learning.return_to_target` this will get you back to the original target from the recall_isolation constant.
 Mine is "crecall;n;n;n;e;n" this will change based on target

+`autotrain <speedwalk_to_isolation> [<exercise>]` - Start training using exercise, if no exercise is specified then pick on based on current stats.

+`strike <target>` - Strike a target using a Physical attack you can currently afford

+`blast <target>` - Blast a target using a Ki Attack you can currently afford

 `redeem all` - Redeem all loot boxes until you have no more